symbol/symbol-docs/source/concepts/fees.rst

 Network currency
 ****************

-By default, fees are paid in ``cat.currency``, the underlying currency of the Catapult network.
+By default, fees are paid in the underlying currency of the Catapult network.

+.. csv-table:: Default network currency per network type
+    :header: "Network type", "Mosaic name"
+    :delim: ;

+    MIJIN_TEST; cat.currency
+    TEST_NET; nem.xem

 Private chains can edit the configuration of the network to eliminate fees, or use another :doc:`mosaic <mosaic>` that better suits their needs.

 ***************
 Transaction fee